OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/Background/Background.md

 The Observational Medical Outcomes Partnership (OMOP) was a public-private partnership established to inform the appropriate use of observational healthcare databases for studying the effects of medical products.
 Over the course of the 5-year project and through its community of researchers from industry, government, and academia, OMOP successfully achieved its aims to:

   - Conduct methodological research to empirically evaluate the performance of various analytical methods on their ability to identify true associations and avoid false findings
-  - Develop tools and capabilities for transforming, characterizing, and analyzing disparate data sources across the health care delivery spectrum
+  - Develop tools and capabilities for transforming, characterizing, and analysing disparate data sources across the health care delivery spectrum
   - Establish a shared resource so that the broader research community can collaboratively advance the science

 The results of OMOP's research has been widely published and presented at scientific conferences, including [annual symposia](https://www.ohdsi.org/events/2018-ohdsi-symposium/).